gjandebeur/genome_assembly/README.md

 ### rerun FastQC on the fastp/fastplong files for post-filtered QC.
-same code as prior just change the input/outputs
+*Same code as prior just change the input/outputs*

 ### Run MultiQC on both raw and filtered outputs (separate by ONT and Illumina)